-The attorneys on this case are Karen Handorf (admitted to practice in Wisconsin and the District of Columbia), Michelle Yau (admitted in Massachusetts and the District of Columbia), Mary Bortscheller (admitted in Illinois, Minnesota and the District of Columbia), Julia Horwitz (admitted in Maryland and the District of Columbia), and Daniel Sutter (admitted in Maryland and the District of Columbia).
+The attorneys on this case are Karen Handorf (admitted to practice in Wisconsin and the District of Columbia), Michelle Yau (admitted in Massachusetts and the District of Columbia), Mary Bortscheller (admitted in Illinois, Minnesota and the District of Columbia), and Daniel Sutter (admitted in Maryland and the District of Columbia).

 Cohen Milstein Sellers & Toll PLLC